SergeTkach/codeigniter4-advanced-app/README.md

-# CodeIgniter 4 Advanced Application Starter
+# CodeIgniter 4 Advanced Project Template

+This application is the [Yii 2 Advanced Project Template](https://github.com/yiisoft/yii2-app-advanced) clone on CodeIgniter 4.

+## Overview

+  - Signup
+  - Email confirmation (in progress)
+  - Login (in progress)
+  - Logout (in progress)
+  - Change password (in progress)

 ## Installation & updates